 Those of us who watched the McCain campaign, and the Romney campaign, couldn’t believe that this “War on Women” charge stuck.
 Neither of these campaigns did anything, as far as we were concerned, to insult, denigrate, or belittle women in any way.
 The charge seemed unfounded, and most of us believed that clear-minded voters would see the charge for what it was eventually.
 They didn’t of course.
 The campaign to denigrate those campaigns as anti-woman proved wildly successful.

 Part of the 2016 campaign to elect a Democrat president was based on the idea that the Republican candidate for president, Donald J. Trump, hated women, and candidate Trump did say some things during the 2016 campaign that Democrats used to suggest he did.
-Even the biggest Trump supporter would admit that some of the quotes that Donald Trump said as a citizen, in the years preceding the campaign, should have sunk his campaign.
+Even the biggest Trump supporter would admit that some of the quotes that Donald Trump said as a citizen, in the years preceding the campaign, would have sunk prior campaigns.
 If Democrats had been able to avoid the temptation of using this effective charge in 2008 and 2012, when it was unwarranted against the Republican presidential candidates in question, it might have proven to have more impact in 2016.
-Yet, the campaigns to elect a Democrat to the presidency were so similar in these three presidential campaigns that “Cracker Barrel” Americans may have viewed the 2016 use of the charge as nothing more than another campaign tactic.
+Yet, the campaigns to elect a Democrat to the presidency were so similar in these three presidential campaigns that “Cracker Barrel” Americans might have viewed the 2016 use of the charge as nothing more than another campaign tactic.

 To explain the characterization of some Americans as “Cracker Barrel” Americans, Kirsten Powers cites a study done by a Dave Wasserman of The Cook Political Report that points out “that Donald Trump won 76% of counties with a Cracker Barrel but only 22% of counties with a Whole Foods, a 54-point gap.
 Yet in 1992, when Bill Clinton won the presidency, the gap between those same counties was only 19 points.”

 Ms. Powers is not suggesting that the charges made against Trump were unfounded or unduly influenced by the media.
-Listening to some of her commentary, over the course of the campaign, suggests that she may have believed some of the charges made, but in this particular column I believe she is stating that these charges have been made so often, and in some cases unwarranted, that Democrats became a victim of their own success.
+Listening to some of her commentary, over the course of the campaign, suggests that she believed the charges made, but in this particular column I believe she is stating that these charges have been made so often, and in some cases unwarranted, that Democrats became a victim of their own success.
 As stated in the next quote from Ms. Powers, the last eight years have been littered with one accusation after another, regarding the changes that “Cracker Barrel” Americans have been forced to not only accept, but that they have been forbidden to openly oppose.

 “It’s not hard to see how accusations against Trump as a racist and misogynist would be met with eye rolls and knowing murmurs of “political correctness” by people who have had their worldview constantly caricatured and demonized by the cultural elites in academia, media and politics.”